uubufr/VMMgr/README.md

 # VMMgr
-Bash Script for Qemu/Kvm Virtual Machines Management based on templates and variables
+Bash Script for Qemu/Kvm Virtual Machines Management based on templates and variables.

+This is for testing purpose and explore qemu options, for production use, use real tools like LibVirt.

 ## How to Start?